Phillip Dean Hancock: Murders of Robert Jett Jr. and James Lynch (2001)

-On April 27, 2001, 19 years after his first killing, Phillip Hancock once again committed murder, and this time, he shot two men aged 38 and 58 respectively in Oklahoma City.
+On April 27, 2001, 19 years after his first killing, Phillip Hancock once again committed murder, but this time, he shot two men aged 38 and 58 respectively in Oklahoma City.

-On that night itself, Hancock went to the house of one of the victims, 38-year-old Robert Lee Jett Jr. (February 12, 1963 – April 27, 2001), who had often supplied drugs to Hancock's then-girlfriend.
-Jett was together with Hancock and two more people in his house – Jett's 58-year-old friend James Vincent Lynch III (1943 – April 27, 2001) and a woman named Shawn "Smokey" Tarp – at the time of the shooting.
+On that night itself, Hancock went to the house of one of the victims, 38-year-old Robert Lee Jett Jr., who had often supplied drugs to Hancock's then-girlfriend.
+Jett was together with Hancock and two more people in his house – Jett's 58-year-old friend James Vincent Lynch III and a woman named Shawn "Smokey" Tarp – at the time of the shooting.
 Hancock reportedly quarreled with Jett and Lynch over a pack of cigarettes after the men ingested some drugs.
 It was allegedly during the quarrel that Jett had whipped out his pistol and Hancock disarmed Jett during a physical altercation, and Hancock shot both Jett and Lynch to death.
 According to Tarp, who was not hurt in the shootings (since she sought refuge in a bedroom), she witnessed Jett, who was injured, being chased down the backyard by Hancock, and when Jett fell onto the ground and said he was "going to die," Hancock coldly replied that Jett would die and finished him off.
 The police were alerted by one of Jett's neighbors who heard the gunshots, and the murders thus came into revelation.

 However, Hancock was not immediately caught for the double murder despite the police's efforts to identify him and a police sketch of his face (which was partly due to Tarp not knowing Hancock's name).
 In fact, he spent a year evading justice after he murdered Lynch and Jett before he was arrested and later convicted on March 26, 2002, for firearm and drug-related offenses, and incarcerated in the Great Plains Correctional Institution in Hinton.
 Shortly after he was sent to prison, Hancock's involvement in the murders was revealed after forensic evidence connected him to the slayings, and hence, Hancock was charged with two counts of first-degree murder on June 28, 2002.

 Although Hancock argued in court that he shot the two victims in self-defense by claiming that the victims were gang members who wanted to harm him, an Oklahoma County jury found him guilty of murdering both Lynch and Jett and recommended the death penalty for each count of murder on September 30, 2004.
 The trial judge Susan P. Caswell formally sentenced Hancock to death for the double murder on October 25, 2004.